SSC Pacific conducts Change of Command ceremony

 |0

-This work, SSC Pacific conducts Change of Command ceremony, by Alan Antczak, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, SSC Pacific conducts Change of Command ceremony, by Patric Petrie, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT